dminoror/DLCachePlayer/README.md

 ```objective-c
 [[DLCachePlayer sharedInstance] resetAndPlay];
 ```
-Player will call `playerGetCurrentPlayURL`, play and buffer current playitem. </br>
+Player will call `playerGetCurrentPlayURL`, play the URL you return. </br>
 After buffer finish, you can get media data in `playerDidFinishCache`, save it so you can play it locally next time. </br>
 ```objective-c
 - (void)playerDidFinishCache:(AVPlayerItem *)playerItem isCurrent:(BOOL)isCurrent data:(NSData *)data